 These are descriptions of some newly forming prototype exercises, or variations of existing exercises, that I've been working on since finishing Working with Stories.
-They will be incorporated into the second book (or into, gasp, a fourth edition of WWS) when that happens.
+They will be incorporated into the fourth edition of WWS if and when I update the book.

 Ground truthing exercise - In this exercise, people juxtapose parts of a document with stories of their experiences.
 The comparison helps them evaluate and improve the document.

 Bubble up stories exercise - A variation on the Twice-Told Stories exercise in which stories are passed around a room to:

 - collect some meaningful, resonant stories (ones that "bubble up")